brianreinhold/Nordic-MPM-Health-Devices/README.md

 | type | length | Measurement flags | id | units | value |
 | --- | --- | --- | --- | --- | --- |

-Glucose concentration:
+Glucose concentration in milligrams/deciliter:

 | MDC\_CONC\_GLU\_CAPPILARY\_PLASMA | length | Measurement flags | 1 | MDC\_DIM\_MILLI\_G\_PER\_DL | 101.4 |
 | --- | --- | --- | --- | --- | --- |

-Oral temperature
+Oral temperature in degrees Celcius

 | MDC\_TEMP\_ORAL | length | Measurement flags | 2 | MDC\_DIM\_DEG\_C | 36.7 |
 | --- | --- | --- | --- | --- | --- |

-Body weight
+Body weight in pounds

 | MDC\_MASS\_BODY\_ACTUAL | length | Measurement flags | 3 | MDC\_DIM\_LB | 160.2 |
 | --- | --- | --- | --- | --- | --- |

-Heart rate
+Heart rate in beats per minute

 | MDC\_ECG\_HEART\_RATE | length | Measurement flags | 6 | MDC\_DIM\_BEAT\_PER\_MINUTE | 46 |
 | --- | --- | --- | --- | --- | --- |

-It should be noted that the above packets are not complete, but they illustrate how the template is the same for each simple numeric measurement type, and thus a decoder can handle all simple numeric quantities with the same code.
+It should be noted that the above packets are not the complete simple numeric packet, but they illustrate how the template is the same for each simple numeric measurement type, and thus a decoder can handle all simple numeric quantities with the same code.

 ## **PHD-Gateway Exchange Sequence**